 On Friday 1st February – St Brigid’s Day – Malone House will play host to a fantastic evening of culture and celebration as around twenty musicians, artists, storytellers and speakers will entertain, intrigue and amuse from 8pm until 1am.
-With four rooms – each containing different forms of entertainment – there will be plenty to keep you dancing, singing and laughing all throughout the night.
+With four rooms (see below diagram) – each containing different forms of entertainment – there will be plenty to keep you dancing, singing and laughing all throughout the night.

 The McGinn Sisters: in very high demand for weddings and functions – with over 1600 ‘likes’ on Facebook – these three sisters specialise in the finest Celtic, Classical and Traditional music and will have you enthralled with their beautiful sound.
 The trio is made up of violin, harp and whistle/flute.
 Visit their Facebook page and check out one of their videos to get a taste of their talents.

 The Dead Handsomes: Formerly known as ‘The Adventures’, their song ‘Broken Land’ was the most played song on Radio 1 in 1988.
 The band consists of Pat Gribben, Terry Sharp, James Reilly, John Martin – with Reilly formerly the drummer with ‘Stiff Little Fingers’.
 Seeing musicians of this calibre live will be a great highlight of the night, as anyone who has ever seen the band perform in Kelly’s (below) will attest to.